sjdv1982/seamless/silk.md

 - array schemas with a fixed length and containing a single schema, which is itself a non-array fixed-binary schema.
 - construct schemas that declare themselves fixed-binary
-This means that nested array schemas are *never* fixed-binary schemas. shapedarrays can easily be fixed-binary, though.
+This means that nested array schemas (not shapedarrays/vararrays) are *never* fixed-binary schemas. shapedarrays and vararrays can easily be fixed-binary, though.

 # Constructs